Accessing Nextcloud files using WebDAV

 If your server connection is not HTTPS-secured, use

-The same method works for other file managers that use GVfs, such as MATE’s Caja and Cinnamon’s Nepomuk.
+The same method works for other file managers that use GVFS, such as MATE’s Caja and Cinnamon’s Nemo.

 To access your Nextcloud files using the Dolphin file manager in KDE, use